 - Keep a pair or two of warm sweatpants and a sweatshirt in your RV.
 They are not only useful when outside, but they can also keep you nice and cozy when sitting around inside the RV.

 - Wear socks when inside.
 Don't walk around on your cold floor barefoot.
 The socks will not only make your feet feel warm, but they will block most drafts from affecting your feet.

-- A pair of Bedroom slippers is also good to have and wear in your RV on a cold night.
+- A pair of bedroom slippers are also good to wear in your RV on a cold night.

 - And, of course, when you go to bed, wear some pajamas.